datadesk/census-data-aggregator/README.rst

   >>> census_data_aggregator.approximate_median(household_income_Los_Angeles_County_2013_acs1)
   42211.096153846156, None

+The 1-year ACS is designed to sample 2.5% of the population.
+Therefore, the 3-year ACS samples 3*2.5% of the population, and the 5-year ACS samples 5*2.5% of the population.
 As the sampling percentage increases, the margin of error decreases.
+Similarly, since the 1-year PUMS is designed to sample 1% of the population, the 5-year PUMS samples 5*1% of the population.

 .. code-block:: python